 You’ll enjoy a taste of railroad history that’s part of the Trans Canadian Snowmobile Trail.

 The trail is perfectly situated in the province and you’ll be traversing through communities along the trail where you can find gas stations and restaurants.

-Plus, Alberta’s Iron Horse Trail is part of the Trans-Canadian Snowmobile Trail, which is the first coast-to-coast recreational trail in all of North America.
+Plus, Alberta’s Iron Horse Trail is part of the Great-Canadian Snowmobile Trail, which is the first coast-to-coast recreational trail in all of North America.

 It’s a snowmobiler’s paradise!

 Did you know that Alberta is considered the sunniest province in all of Canada throughout the entire year?

 This means one thing for snowmobilers: perfectly sunny snow days!
 Say goodbye to overcast, sombre snowmobiling.
 Instead, you’ll find beautiful sunny days, making your snowmobiling adventures last even longer.
 It’s a perfect combination of sun and snow in Alberta.

 Any snowmobiler knows that getting wet is part of the experience.
 So the first thing you should do to prepare is bundle up with lots of layers and make sure your outer layer is waterproof.